Autism

 Autism diagnoses have risen sharply over 30 years.
 Here's what the evidence says about why — including the theories parents search for most.

-Why autism has increased is something many parents quietly search for — and quietly blame themselves for.
+Why autism has increased is something many parents quietly search for, and quietly blame themselves for.
 I looked for every possible explanation.
 I blamed pregnancy sickness medication.
 I blamed stress.
 But the research points somewhere different, and understanding it properly is more useful than the guilt loop.
+Here is what the evidence actually says.

 Why autism diagnosis rates have risen since the 1990s

 Autism diagnoses have increased dramatically over the past thirty years.
 In the UK, estimates now put autism prevalence at around 1 in 57 school-age children, based on English school census data.
 In 1990, reported rates were below 1 in 1,000.
-That is a substantial difference, and it asks for an explanation.
+The clearest explanation, supported across the research, is that the way autism is defined, recognised, and diagnosed has changed enormously.
+The number of autistic people being born has not.

 Four changes explain most of the rise:

 1. The diagnostic criteria widened.
 Before 1994, an autism diagnosis required significant language or intellectual delay.
-Asperger's syndrome — covering autistic people without those delays — wasn't in the diagnostic manual until that year.
+Asperger's syndrome, covering autistic people without those delays, wasn't in the diagnostic manual until that year.
 When it was added, a large population who had previously been missed suddenly had a route to identification.
 The DSM-5 in 2013 consolidated all presentations into a single autism spectrum, widening recognised presentation further still.

 2. Awareness increased dramatically.
 Clinicians, teachers, and parents recognise autism now in ways they simply didn't thirty years ago.
 A child labelled "difficult," "anxious," or "in their own world" in 1985 is more likely to be referred for assessment today.
 This isn't overdiagnosis; it's recognition of something that was already there.